Genetic Counseling

 About the Program

-In our two-year Master of Science in Genetic Counseling program, you’ll gain lab exposure, research experience and clinical training at the top-ranked Case Western Reserve University School of Medicine.
+In our 21-month or 33-month Master of Science in Genetic Counseling program, you’ll gain lab exposure, research experience and clinical training at the top-ranked Case Western Reserve University School of Medicine.
 This program prepares you to interface with patients, clinicians, and molecular and human geneticists as you progress in your career as a highly capable, empathetic genetic counselor.

-You’ll put coursework into practice, exploring gene expression and development as well as the ethical, legal and social issues attached to the Human Genome Project.
-Because of this breadth of experience, you’ll thrive in many different facets of the field—from cancer genetics to prenatal diagnoses to commercial genetics laboratories.
+You’ll put coursework into practice, exploring gene expression and development as well as the ethical, legal and social issues that arise in clinical genetics.
+Because of this breadth of experience, you’ll thrive in many different facets of the field—from cancer genetics to prenatal and preconception genetics to industry positions in commercial genetics laboratories or insurance companies.

 What to Expect

-Throughout your two years, you’ll work alongside our esteemed faculty, your peers and postdoctoral trainees in a department known for its clinical expertise as well as innovative research in human genetics.
+Throughout your training, you’ll work alongside our esteemed faculty, your peers and postdoctoral trainees in a department known for its clinical expertise as well as innovative research in human genetics.
 The collaboration you experience at this early stage of your career allows you to become a well-rounded professional.

 In your first year, you’ll learn how to work in an interprofessional setting through a collaborative practice class.
 The experience of completing community-based projects alongside nursing, medicine, psychology, and social work students—among others—gives you a taste of what working in the field will look like in practice.

-You’ll take part in four, eight-week clinical rotations, a two-week lab rotation, and a six-week summer clinical at renowned medical centers.
-Plus, you can supplement your clinical skills with knowledge from related areas across campus—such as bioethics, applied social sciences and the Law-Medicine Center—as you pursue your 40 credit hours.
+During your second year, you’ll take part in three, eight-week clinical rotations, two elective rotations, a two-week lab rotation, and a six-week summer immersive clinical at renowned medical centers.
+Plus, you can supplement your clinical skills with knowledge from related areas across campus—such as bioethics, applied social sciences and the Law-Medicine Center—as you pursue your 43 credit hours.

 Beyond the Classrooms

-You’ll have the chance to present your research projects at Case Western Reserve’s Research Showcase, give educational talks to Northeast Ohio schools and participate in DNA Day, among many other hands-on experiences.
-Plus, you can round out your skillset and knowledge through the department’s annual retreat, seminars and journal club.
+You’ll have the chance to present your research projects at the Department of Genetics and Genome Science's annual department retreat, give educational talks to Northeast Ohio schools and participate in DNA Day, among many other hands-on experiences.
+Plus, you can round out your skillset and knowledge through the department’s many seminars, case conferences and grand rounds.

 By the Numbers